 Kempton Park is one of several racecourses on the outskirts of London.
 That opens up a city’s worth of hotels and other accommodation options to racegoers.
 There are also some very good options in the local vicinity for people who want to be able to roll out of bed and straight to the course.

-The two closest hotels to Kempton Racecourse are handily both budget-friendly establishments.
-Both the Travelodge Sunbury and the Premier Inn Sunbury are just a few minutes’ walk away from the racecourse entrance.
-Due to this, they can fill up quickly ahead of a big race meeting, so if you are looking to stay locally, be sure to book ahead of the crowds.
-If you’re looking for something with a little more character, Walton-on-Thames is only a mile and half away with some lovely accommodation including the Weir Hotel and the Flower Pot standout options.
+The closest hotel to Kempton Racecourse is handily a budget-friendly establishment.
+The Travelodge Sunbury is just a 12-minute walk away from the racecourse entrance.
+Due to this, it can fill up quickly ahead of a big race meeting, so if you are looking to stay locally, be sure to book ahead of the crowds.
+If you’re looking for something with a little more character, Sunbury and Walton-on-Thames are only a mile and half away with some lovely accommodation options.

 South West London & Surrey